 Main research interest: understanding the origins and biology of childhood leukaemia.

-Current research: I am currently funded by Bloodwise as a Clinician Scientist in Paediatric Haematology and the main focus of my research is to study human fetal B lymphopoiesis in order to elucidate the origins of childhood leukaemia, in particular infant ALL.
-More specifically, my research aims to identify and characterise the target fetal cell population for leukaemia initiation in infant ALL.
-I am also a member of Prof Irene Roberts’ team trying to understand how trisomy 21 perturbs fetal haematopoiesis and its implications for Down syndrome associated and other leukaemias in children.
+The main focus of my research is to study prenatal B lymphopoiesis in order to understand the origins of childhood leukaemia, in particular infant acute lymphoblastic leukaemia (ALL).
+Prenatal B lymphopoiesis is different from adult B cell development; and developmentally-regulated characteristics of fetal B-progenitors are likely to provide the 'oncogenic' cellular context necessary to co-operate with MLL rearrangements to induce infant ALL.
+My research aims to define the B lymphoid developmental hierarchy before birth, and to identify the target cell population for leukaemia initiation in infant ALL.
+Characterisation of the target cell by molecular and functional assays will allow us to identify pathways that can be targeted for future therapies.
+I am also a member of Prof Irene Roberts’ team investigating how trisomy 21 perturbs haematopoiesis before birth and its implications for Down syndrome associated leukaemias in children.

 Previous academic placements: LLR Clinical Training Fellowship (2007-2011) and NIHR Academic Clinical Lectureship in Paediatric Haematology (2011-2015) at Imperial College London.
 During my placement at Imperial College, I worked primarily on characterising fetal haematopoiesis and understanding how it is perturbed by trisomy 21.